mesutkokalan/google_oauth_erlang/README.md

 #### Erlang Google OAuth 2.0 API client to generate API token for Google S2S requests

 This projects is optimized for rebar3.
-You can go to original project by clicking (this link)[https://github.com/pankajsoni19/google_oauth_erlang].
+You can go to original project by clicking [this link](https://github.com/pankajsoni19/google_oauth_erlang).

 ### How to compile: